 The staff at O’Malley’s Pub in Palmer Lake crafted a sweet Christmas jingle to commemorate this year of holidays amidst Governor Polis’ outlandish shutdowns.

-While the governor sits high in his million dollar Boulder mansion, his peasant constituents like the owners and staff at O’Malley’s in Palmer Lake wonder when relief will come.
+While the governor sits high in his million-dollar Boulder mansion, his peasant constituents like the owners and staff at O’Malley’s in Palmer Lake wonder when relief will come.
 Business owners agree that the stimulus package wasn’t enough, and restaurants in red zones like O’Malley’s are down to 10-20% of their dine-in profits.

 “The whole country will conspire to throw small businesses into the fire.”

-Hopefully, the owners and staff at O’Malleys Pub can withstand this dark winter, not because of Rona but because of unecessary lockdowns.
+Hopefully, the owners and staff at O’Malleys Pub can withstand this dark winter, not because of Rona but because of unnecessary lockdowns.
 To date, not one death has resulted from people eating in restaurants in Colorado, but clearly eating in the snow is what’s going to save us all from this “pandemic.”